Firework color science

 Try the colors in the simulator

-Open the simulator, choose an element preset, then click the sky to see how the selected color changes the virtual fireworks.
+Open the simulator, choose a color preset, then click the sky to see how the selected flame-test or firework material reference changes the virtual fireworks.